 The champions ended with an 8-0 caning of Machno United – and this was effectively the title-winning display.

 Goals flowed throughout the team with the likes of Jordan Taylor, Ste Falvey and Matthew Robinson especially prolific.

-No such issues in the division above as Rhuddlan, 13 points clear in the final table with just one loss in 16 outings, scooped the Premier title for the first time in their history, having won the inaugural top division crown for the Vale of Clwyd and Conwy back in 2011/12.
+No such issues in the division above as Rhuddlan, 13 points clear in the final table with just one loss in 16 outings, scooped the Premier title for the second time in their history, having won the inaugural top division crown for the Vale of Clwyd and Conwy back in 2011/12.